Nusiq/mcblend/README.md

 tab of this project on Github.

 ## Instalation
-1. Download the zip file from github.
+1. Download the zip file from github (you can find the file in release tab).
 2. In Blender do: Edit -> Preferences -> Add-ons -> Install... -> Select the
 zip file in file explorer.
 3. Serch for "Mcblend" in Add-ons.
 Check the box to enable the add-on